ganeti/ganeti/doc/iallocator.rst

   as failed

-  for multi-relocate mode, this is a list of lists of serialized opcodes.
-See the :ref:`design document <multi-reloc-result>` for a detailed dscription.
+  for multi-relocate mode, this is a list of lists of serialized opcodes; see the :ref:`design document <multi-reloc-result>` for a detailed description

   for multi-evacuation mode, this is a list of lists; each element of the list is a list of instance name and the new secondary node